 Deregulated Cities in Texas

 The majority of Texas, roughly 85%, is deregulated and open to retail competition in the electricity market.
 Most electric cooperatives (“co-ops”) and municipally-owned utilities (“munis”) are exempt and remain regulated.

 Note: Some deregulated cities in Texas, have portions that remain regulated.
 And vice versa.
 Therefore, we have listed the zip codes that have deregulated meters.
 Although, this does not necessarily indicate all meters in the area are deregulated.

-For example, Flower Mound, Texas has a population of close to 70,000 and is largely regulated.
-However, there are over 11,000 deregulated meters within the city.
+For example, Houston is the largest city and deregulated market in the state.
+It has over 2 million deregulated meters and nearly 800 regulated meters.
+Conversely, Flower Mound has a population of close to 70,000, but it is largely regulated.
+However, there are still over 11,000 deregulated meters in the city.

-Here is a map of deregulated cities based on zip codes.
+Here is a map of deregulated cities in Texas based on zip codes:

 In the chart below are zip codes that are deregulated.
-If you live in these zip codes, you can choose your electricity provider.
+Therefore, if you live in one of these zip codes, you are most likely able to choose your electricity provider.

 Not sure if you live in one of the deregulated cities in Texas?
 You should call the municipality or co-op that services your area to find out what options are available to you.
 Some customers served by cooperatives can still choose an alternate retail provider only if the utility has “opted in” to deregulation.

 Using our free savings calculator is the easiest way to learn if Energy Ogre can service your home!
 If so, we would be elated to assist in finding the right electric provider and plan for you.